UCL-ARC/cluster_club_accelerated_python/CONTRIBUTING.md

 # Contributing

 Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
-You can contribute in the ways listed below.
+The general contribution process is outlined below.

 ## Report Bugs